-Loan origination fees and other fees associated with the issuance of long-term debt amounted to \$23,625 and are amortized on the straight-line method over twenty years, the term of the associated debt.
-Amortization expense amounted to \$1,181 for the year ended December 31, 2012.
-Accumulated amortization was \$7,643 at December 31, 2012.
+Loan origination fees associated with the December 2013 refinancing of long-term debt amounted to \$26,700 and will be amortized on the straight-line method over twenty years, the term of the associated debt.
+Amortization expense amounted to \$15,982 for the year ended December 31, 2013, representing loan fees incurred in prior years which were not fully amortized.